areynold/accessibility-for-project-managers/project-manager-presentation-outline.md

     * 100% coverage is unrealistic.
 * Your process will establish due diligence

+## Functional Requirements

+* What are you building?
+    * Accessible output vs. accessible authoring tools for accessible output
+    * Ignore requirements for components you aren't using
+* What has the customer asked for?
+    * Some components, frameworks have known accessibility challenges
+* How much control do you have?
+    * Third-party software may require changes

 ## Skill Building

 * Prerequisite knowledge for working within role